 April 25-27: NFL Draft, Nashville, TN.

-May 3-6 OR May 10-13: First Panthers rookie mini-camp; the Panthers will usually have some invitees out practicing with the rookies – last season included former UNC WR Bug Howard and local running back Kalif Phillips; most of the invitees won’t make the team’s final roster, but this will be the first chance to see the Panthers newest players in their uniforms.
+May 10-13: First Panthers rookie mini-camp; the Panthers will usually have some invitees out practicing with the rookies – last season included former UNC WR Bug Howard and local running back Kalif Phillips; most of the invitees won’t make the team’s final roster, but this will be the first chance to see the Panthers newest players in their uniforms.

 May 20-22: Spring League Meeting, Key Biscayne, FL.
 If you’ve ever wanted to see Marty Hurney in a Hawaiian shirt, here’s your chance.